Sudhanshu practises commercial, arbitration and public international law.

 Sudhanshu has broad experience of banking and finance cases, including a string of claims for alleged misselling by banks and claims of alleged fraud.
 He was also seconded to the Financial Services Authority (Spring 2000), where he advised on aspects of the Financial Services and Markets Bill (as it then was) and acted in regulatory matters.
 His cases include the following:

-- Euro-Asian SA v Credit Suisse AG and others [2019] 1 All ER (Comm) 706; [2019] 1 Lloyd’s Rep 444 (Court of Appeal); [2017] 1 Lloyd’s Rep 287 (High Court) – claims against an oil trader and a bank for non-delivery of cargo under a CIF contract of sale and letter of indemnity, which formed part of a series of carousel transactions, raising issues of alleged fraud.
+- Euro-Asian SA v Credit Suisse AG and others [2019] 1 All ER (Comm) 706; [2019] 1 Lloyd’s Rep 444 (Court of Appeal); [2017] 1 Lloyd’s Rep 287 (High Court) – claims against an oil trader and a bank for non-delivery of cargo under a CIF contract of sale and letter of indemnity, raising issues of alleged fraud.

 - Uttam Galva Steels Ltd v Gunvor Singapore PTE Ltd [2019] 1 All ER (Comm) 68; [2018] 2 Lloyd’s Rep 152 – jurisdiction challenge under s67 of the Arbitration Act 1996, raising issues as to whether an arbitration clause in the “Master Sales Contract” between the parties covered claims under related bills of exchange.